kpsysops/kpsysops/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Vagrating is my project of setup quickly / ad-hoc vms for small devops POC.
+Vagrating is my project of setup quickly enviorment for DevOps/SysOps labs.